GabeThatGuy/checkhdr/README.md

 A simple(ish) script to check if the video in question contains the metadata for HDR playback.

 ## Dependencies
 It is CRITICAL that your system have the ``ffmpeg`` package installed.
 Since this script is designed for macOS, you can install it via homebrew by running ``brew install ffmpeg`` in your terminal app of choice.
 If you're running this on a linux-based system, then you can just use your favourite package manager to install ffmpeg.
+If your system does NOT have FFPMEG installed, the script will notify you and will terminate immediately.

 ### THIS SCRIPT WILL NOT WORK OR RUN ON WINDOWS SYSTEMS
 (There is an exception to this, see below)